 Originally, the ADL Initiative reported to the OSD Director for Readiness and Training Policy and Programs in the Undersecretary of Defense for Personnel and Readiness (USD(P&R)) chain of command.
 Over time, these offices have been reorganized.
-Today, the ADL Initiative reports to the Deputy Assistant Secretary of Defense for Force Education and Training (DASD(FE&T)), who reports to the Assistant Secretary of Defense for Readiness (ASD(R)), who in turn reports to the Undersecretary for Personnel and Readiness (USD(P&R)) within the Office of the Secretary of Defense.
+Today, the ADL Initiative reports to the Assistant Secretary of Defense for Readiness (ASD(R)), who in turn reports to the Undersecretary for Personnel and Readiness (USD(P&R)) within the Office of the Secretary of Defense.

 ADL Initiative Leadership

 The program is organized into key functional areas, which include Research and Development, Outreach, and Operations.
 The following individuals comprise the program leadership team.